ajaymukkamala/Devopss/README.md

 # Devopss
-it is created for practical purpose
+it is created for practical purpos